williamhe101/Hugo-Portfolio/content/home/accomplishments.md

  - certificate_url:
   date_end: "2022-02-19"
   date_start: "2022-01-17"
   description: Gained a greater understanding of 5G technology and wireless engineering while also training with engineers at Qualcomm Technologies – a world leader in 5G technology and wireless communication.
-Discussion of the following in detail:
-    Network architecture, mmWave, Beamforming, massive MIMO, and NR upper layers.
+Discussion of the following in detail:                                                                        Network architecture, mmWave, Beamforming, massive MIMO, and NR upper layers.
   organization: Qualcomm
   organization_url: https://www.qualcommwirelessacademy.com/
   title: Qualcomm 5G NR Technical Training Certificate
   url: "https://www.qualcommwirelessacademy.com/"

 - certificate_url:
   date_end: "2017-01-01"
   date_start: "2016-01-01"
-  description: Recieved the official President’s Volunteer Service Gold Award medallion and a personalized certificate of achievement and letter signed by the president.
+  description: Received the official President’s Volunteer Service Gold Award medallion and a personalized certificate of achievement and letter signed by the president.
 Volunteered 250+ hours to qualify for years 2016 and 2017.
   organization: The US Government
   organization_url: https://presidentialserviceawards.gov
   title: The President’s Volunteer Service Gold Award